geomesa/geomesa.github.io/_posts/2015-05-05-geomesa-deployment.md

 There are additional JARs that are specific to your installation that you will also need to copy to GeoServer's `WEB-INF/lib` directory.
-There is a script located at `$GEOMESA_HOME/bin/install-hadoop-accumulo.sh` which will install these dependencies to a target directory using wget which will require an internet connection.
+There is a script located at `$GEOMESA_HOME/bin/install-hadoop-accumulo.sh` which will install these dependencies to a target directory using `wget` which will require an internet connection.
+In the source distribution this script is found at `./geomesa-tools/bin/install-hadoop-accumulo.sh`.

 For example:
 {% highlight bash %}
 $> $GEOMESA_HOME/bin/install-hadoop-accumulo.sh /path/to/tomcat/webapps/geoserver/WEB-INF/lib/